Home » Running Muscles for Speed » Calf Muscles For Running Speed: Ground Contact, Timing, And Efficiency

 Ground contact is not merely where force ends.

-💥 It may be where speed is organized.
+💥 It may be where the running speed system organizes force for the next stride.

 How efficiently force is accepted…